torna4o/astrocore/README.md

 # astrocore

-A modular framework for **time-series data ingestion, preprocessing, and model orchestration**.
+A modular framework for **astrophysics time-series data ingestion, preprocessing, and model orchestration**.

 The goal is to build a reproducible system that:
 - ingests heterogeneous data sources